bird-house/birdhouse-workshop/docs/source/basics.rst

 Basics
 ======

-In the following sections will introduce the basics.
+In the following sections we will write a Python function, which generates a plot from a netCDF file.

 .. toctree::
    :maxdepth: 2